 HR process management flow charts

 Process documentation is integral to the HR profession.
-For responsibilities like compliance, hiring, and dismissals, it’s critical that processes are followed.
+For responsibilities like compliance, hiring, and dismissals, processes must be followed.

 Process documentation can help HR professionals:

-- Communicate company policies and process across the organization
+- Communicate company policies and processes across the organization

 - Onboard employees quickly and efficiently